flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 *As the book draft as a whole keeps evolving, I had to heavily prune the* [*intro to this series*](https://www.flowtoolz.com/2019/01/14/zen-in-the-art-of-software-architecture-introduction.html)*.
 Some of the previous material will reappear in this and future posts.
 Last edit: May 27, 2019*

 In the following, we develop *Law #1: Dependencies Determine the Architecture*.
 As all our laws rely upon the previous ones, this is the most fundamental of them all.
-We first develop a notion of *software architecture* and then bring *dependencies* into the picture.
+We first find a notion of *software architecture* and then bring *dependencies* into the picture.

 ## Is Architecture for Buildings?

 *Software architecture* is a fuzzy term and we'll deconstruct it anyway, so let's not get bogged down by "definitions".
 Instead, let's build upon our intuitive understanding and address common misconceptions.

 In the realm of software, architecture is, first and foremost, a metaphor.
 It's a useful one.
-But, like any metaphor, you can take it to a point where it breaks down.
+But, like with any metaphor, you can take it to a point where it breaks down.
 Its applicability is limited and depends on what aspects we want to illuminate.

 One aspect in which the metaphor fails software is this: Real world construction requires [up front design](https://en.wikipedia.org/wiki/Big_Design_Up_Front) while software can evolve organically.
 The software architect can quickly build a working product and then iterate over it again and again.
 It's like starting with a small hut, with no windows, plumbing or electricity, and then growing that hut, step by step, into a futuristic complex.